 - To make the cinnamon filling: In a medium bowl, toss together sugar, cinnamon, and pecans until combined.

 - Pour ⅓ of the batter into the prepared pan.
-Sprinkle half of the cinnamon sugar mixure into pan.
-Repeat with remaining batter, then cinnamon sugar, then ending with batter.
+Sprinkle half of the cinnamon sugar mixture into pan.
+Pout half of the remaining batter, then the remaining cinnamon sugar, then ending with batter.

 - Swirl gently using a knife, but don’t overdo it to the point that the cinnamon mixture is completely mixed with the batter.
 Bake for 40-50 minutes, or until a toothpick inserted into the center comes out clean.
 Allow to cool completely on a wire rack.